Choosing a Virtual Pipe Organ

 As its name implies, MidiTzer focuses exclusively on simulating the WurliTzer theatre organ, such as the Style 216, rather than classical organs.
 Its sample sets are in SoundFont format and it is free.
 Like jOrgan, MidiTzer is a software 'relay' sitting between the user and the simulated organ pipes.
 In common with some of the other systems mentioned here, it also simulates a theatre organ console on-screen which can control every aspect of the simulated instrument.
 A real console can also be used.

-MyOrgan is no longer available from its originator, though it does pop up in various places on the web from time to time and it is not difficult to find a copy of the software.
+MyOrgan is no longer available from its originator, though it does pop up in various places on the web from time to time.
 This might be because it still has an active user community.
-At the time of writing the URL above is a cloud file source which downloaded OK when I tried it.
 It used software synthesis and it was free .

 Prog Organ stands for Programmable Organ.
 It was developed by myself and further details can be found here.
 It is no longer available but still has an extant user community.
 One reason for including it here is that it is described in detail on this website (see the link just given), thus it complements the material in this article with more technical information, much of which is relevant to VPOs more generally.
 Several hours of mp3 recordings made on many different simulated organs can also be auditioned by following the link.

 OK, so having read this far, how do you decide which VPO to go for?
 There are several criteria which it might be useful to consider, and you might think that an important one is cost.
-However all of those listed above are free or they have a free evaluation version, so the cost of the VPO software itself is actually not all that relevant in the first instance if you are starting from scratch.
+However most of those listed above are free, so the cost of the VPO software itself is actually not all that relevant in the first instance if you are starting from scratch.
 Nor is the cost of the sample set(s) a show-stopper because free ones are also available for all the VPOs listed.
 Setting up a basic console or keydesk can cost money though not necessarily a lot of it, and some references were given earlier which might be useful .
 There are also several constructional tutorials or videos on the internet, such as on YouTube, which can be located by a bit of targeted surfing.